rito2k/RDPs2RDG/README.md

 # RDPs2RDG
-This script loops through all valid RDP Files in a provided folder path, extracts machine and logon name for each of them and generates a Remote Desktop Connection Manager group file for your convenience.
+This script loops through all valid RDP Files in a provided folder path, extracts machine and logon name for each of them and generates a Remote Desktop Connection Manager group (RDG) file for your convenience.

 ## Table of Contents